ScottWorks/Javascript-Deep-Dive/Deep-Javascript-Foundations/Scope.md

 ## Scope

+- Scope is defined as a set of rules that determine how the Javscript Engine can look up variables by its identifier name either in the current scope or any of the nested scopes within.
 - Scope is a compile time process, it is during the compilation where the scope decisions are being made.
   - Many people assume JavaScript is an interpreted language when in fact it is actually compiled.
 This is usually due to the fact that most compiled languages produce an executable once the compilation process is completed.
 In the case of JavaScript compilation is innocuous, typically source code is delivered to a client however clients contain browser dependent Javascript Engines (Chrome - V8, Mozilla - SpiderMonkey) which actually compile the code before executing.
   - This is evident when a syntax error has been created for example, the JavaScript engine compiles the code and detects the error while parsing the code rather then interpreting the code and stopping at the lines where the error was created.